 Woodard & Curran’s in-house Quality Assurance/Quality Control program requires all design products to be rigorously reviewed by senior staff prior to issue.
 This step is critical to minimizing field changes, thus controlling construction change orders and costs.

-University of Southern Maine, Portland, ME
+City of Portland, ME